johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Insert _cookie_ into the user agent's cookie store.

+1. Remove Expired Cookies from the user agent's cookie store.

+1. Remove Excess Cookies for Host _cookie_'s host from the user agent's cookie store.

-1. Remove Excess Cookies from the user agent's cookie store.
+1. Remove Global Excess Cookies from the user agent's cookie store.

 <!--
 XXX 5.7.2.
 Non-HTTP APIs